mpkondrashin/cia/README.md

 ### &#x261E; CI/CD Pipline Integration

-CIA designed to be used in piplines for automated checks safety of any files amount
+CIA designed to be used in piplines for automated checks of files safety

 ### &#x261E; Fast Folder Checks